fgeck/windguru-archive-browser/README.md

 ## How It Works

+### TUI Workflow (Default)

-When you run the tool, you'll be guided through 5 steps:
+When you run the tool with TUI (default), you'll see modern interactive screens:

-1. **Login** - Enter your Windguru email and password (or use manual cookies)
+1. **Login Screen** - Visual form for Windguru credentials
-   - Credentials are **securely cached** in your system keyring for convenience
+   - Credentials are **securely cached** in your system keyring
-   - On subsequent runs, just press Enter to use saved credentials
+   - On subsequent runs, click "Use Saved Credentials" button
+   - Option to clear saved credentials if needed

-   - Clear credentials anytime with option 3
+2. **Spot Search Screen** - Interactive spot finder
-2. **Search** - Find your spot by name (e.g., "Theologos", "Tarifa")
+   - Type spot name and press Search button
-3. **Select Model** - Choose weather model (GFS, ICON, etc.) or use default
+   - Navigate results with ↑↓ arrow keys
+   - Press Space to select multiple spots
+   - Press Enter to proceed with selected spots

+3. **Data Fetch Screen** - Configure your data request
+   - Select weather model from dropdown (default: GFS 13 km)
-4. **Date Range** - Enter dates like `2024-05` or `2024-05-15`
+   - Enter date range (e.g., `2024-05` or `2024-05-15`)
+   - Click "Fetch & Visualize" button
+   - View real-time progress in log output
-5. **Visualizations** - Get interactive HTML charts automatically opened in your browser
+   - Dashboard automatically opens in browser

-### Example Session
+### CLI Workflow

+For the classic CLI interface (`--cli` flag), you'll be prompted step-by-step:

 ```
 🌊 WINDGURU DATA ANALYZER 🌊